What the Heck is a Peanut Ball? Learn More - Baby Chick

 What is a peanut ball?

 peanut ball is an exercise or therapy ball shaped like a peanut.
 It has an oblong shape, larger on each end and slightly narrower in the middle.
-Peanut balls are used for various strength training and physical therapy needs and laboring women.
+They are used for various strength training and physical therapy needs and laboring women.
 They are becoming more and more popular with pregnant women during childbirth.
 Here’s why…

 labor and birth, positions during labor and birth with a peanut ball, baby chick

-All images used with permission from Premier Birth Tools LLC
+Image: Premier Birth Tools LLC

 Peanut Balls are for every type of birth since they can be used at hospital births, birth center births, and home births.
 You can use them in many different positions.
 However, they are most commonly used for women in bed (or need to remain in bed) during labor.
-There are always points in labor when a woman wants to sit down or lie down in bed, whether she has pain medication or not.
+There are always points in labor when a woman wants to sit or lie in bed, whether she has pain medication or not.
 She may be tired, feel more comfortable in bed, or want an epidural.
 These are all times when you can use a peanut ball!
 Here are the two typical ways that peanut balls are used during labor:

 1. The laboring mother is in a semi-reclined position, with one leg over the ball and the other leg to the side of the ball.
-The doula, nurse, or other support person pushes the ball as close to the mother’s hips as is tolerable to her.
+The doula, nurse, or other support person pushes the ball as close to the mother’s hips as tolerable to her.
 Many feel this position promotes cervix dilation and descent with a well-positioned baby.

 2. While the mother is in a side-lying or semi-prone position, the peanut ball lifts the upper leg and opens the pelvic outlet.
 Many feel this position helps rotate a baby from a less-favorable posterior position to a more favorable position for delivery.